electric-eloquence/feplet/ABOUT.md

 log state.
 Functions return new data but never mutate old data returned by previous functions.
 As a disclaimer, neither Feplet nor JavaScript are _purely_ functional.
 In our case, entire data structures should not be considered immutable by virtue of being atomic units of data.
+They are not atomic units of data.
 Rather, they are _collections_ of immutable data.
 Purely functional languages provide the syntax and optimizations to allow additions to data structures in a purely functional, as well as readable and performant, manner.
 With JavaScript Feplet, we'll have to make do with data structures providing just what their name states: structure to data.

 ### Where does the name come from?